mnemnion/mnemnion.github.io/source/_posts/2014-01-17-concurrency-is-an-artifact.markdown

 There are other, better options: keep the old beasts running, rewrite for new systems, or wait around for awhile until speed gains mean you can emulate.
 Unix has been under emulation for quite some time.

-We have two tricks: speed gains, and writing fresh software.
+We have two tricks: speed gains, and writing new software.
 And we appear to be fresh out of bubblegum.